apache/druid/docs/content/development/extensions-core/namespaced-lookup.md

 # Introspection

 Cached namespace lookups have introspection points at `/keys` and `/values` which return a complete set of the keys and values (respectively) in the lookup.
+Introspection to `/` returns the entire map.